Research has established a link between Down syndrome and Alzheimer’s disease.

 This information was developed in collaboration with the Down Syndrome Association of Victoria.

-The Down Syndrome Association is a nonprofit, self-help group established to bring people of like needs together, provide understanding support, information, resources and encouragement to people with Down syndrome and their families and to promote in every way possible improvements in the life of people with Down syndrome.
+Down Syndrome Australia is a nonprofit, self-help group established to bring people of like needs together, provide understanding support, information, resources and encouragement to people with Down syndrome and their families and to promote in every way possible improvements in the life of people with Down syndrome.
 It is a well used community resource and shares information and resources with other people and services.
+Contact Down Syndrome Australia.